HODGETOWN – Amarillo Sod Poodles

 Food & Beverage 4

 Each also has a few specialty items, for example at Feed & Seed, you could get a massive Dessert Mound for $9.50.
-The Sugar Cone with Rocky Road is well satisfying for $3.75.
+The Sugar Cone with Rocky Road is well-satisfied for $3.75.

 There is a great variety of beer available, with a small draft going for $6.50, a large for $9, and a premium for $10.
 Pepsi products are the choice for those not imbibing, with a small soda at $4.50 and a large at $6.

-Overall, there is good variety, but it can be hard to find as each concession has the same basic menu up front.
-As well, prices are quite high for AA ball.
+Overall, there is a good variety, but it can be hard to find as each concession has the same basic menu up front.
+Also, prices are quite high for AA balls.